 The Wolf Of Wall Street is one of the popular movies about salesmen

-Being the ambitious guy, Jordan starts his brokerage firm called Stratton Oakmont along with Donnie Azoff and other friends.
+Being the ambitious guy, Jordan starts his brokerage firm, Stratton Oakmont, along with Donnie Azoff and other friends.
 Belfort pump and dump scheme drew the attention of the FBI.
 He was found guilty and was sentenced to three years of imprisonment.

 The Big Kahuna